Tatsuhiko Shibusawa

-Tatsuhiko Shibusawa (澁澤 龍彦, Shibusawa Tatsuhiko) was the pen name of Shibusawa Tatsuo, a novelist, art critic, and translator of French literature active during Shōwa period Japan.
+Tatsuhiko Shibusawa (澁澤 龍彦, Shibusawa Tatsuhiko) was the pen name of Shibusawa Tatsuo, a Japanese novelist, art critic, and translator of French literature active during the Shōwa period.
 Shibusawa wrote many short stories and novels based on French literature and Japanese classics.
 His essays about black magic, demonology, and eroticism are also popular in Japan.

 Early life

 Shibusawa was born in the upper-class neighborhood of Takanawa in Tokyo.
 His father was a banker, and his mother was the daughter of an industrialist and politician.
 He was distantly related to the industrialist Shibusawa Eiichi.
 He was also related to composer Hisatada Otaka and critic Keijiro Okawa.
 While going through high school during World War II, he had the ambition to be an aeronautical engineer.
 However, the possibilities for a career in that field disappeared with Japan's defeat in the war, and Shibusawa received notably poor scores in the German language, which was widely used in engineering at the time.
 He turned his attention to study of the French language instead.

 In 1950, after working as an editor at the Modern Nihon magazine under Junnosuke Yoshiyuki for two years (one of the authors he edited was Hisao Juran), Shibusawa entered the University of Tokyo's school of French literature, where he enthusiastically embraced the avant-garde movement of surrealism, which started in France after World War I. He was especially attracted to André Breton, and this led him to learn of the works of the Marquis de Sade.

 Although Shibusawa did graduate from a master's course at the University of Tokyo, he had to abandon plans to become a professor because of tuberculosis, and started his career as a freelance writer instead.
 He relocated from Tokyo to the resort town of Kamakura, Kanagawa prefecture in 1946, due to its reputation for having a healthful climate for lung disorders, and continued to live there to his death.

 After publishing his first book, a translation of Jean Cocteau's Le Grand Ecart (大跨びらき) in 1954, Shibusawa began to introduce French literature to Japanese readers through his translations.
 With the death of his father, he faced financial difficulties, and obtained a part-time job at the publishing company Iwanami Shoten, where he met his future wife, Sumiko Yagawa, who was also a translator and author.
 During this period, he also briefly flirted with politics, supporting the Japan Communist Party in an election for the mayor of Miura, Kanagawa by joining political rallies and distribution leaflets satirizing the opposing candidate.